60 HOURS IN GAY NEW YORK

 CLUB-SIZED

 The art is world class, but on weekends go both to see and be seen at the Chelsea galleries like Daniel Reich or Barbara Gladstone.
-If it gets too stuffy, pop out and see the local talent in Hudson River Park - best around Perry Street.
+If it gets too stuffy, pop out and hit tea dance The Teabag at Eagle NYC.

 QUEEN-SIZED

-More has been written about the exterior of the SAANA-designed seven-story New Museum than anything you might find inside, but it makes a perfect stop before exploring Orchard Street's hip galleries and the rest of the Lower East Side.
+More has been written about the exterior of the New Museum than anything you might find inside, but stop by before exploring Orchard Street's hip galleries and the rest of the LES.

 KING-SIZED